Lawmaker 'invited aide to spin the bottle'

 David John Kernick filed a complaint against California Democrat Cristina Garcia about the alleged 2014 incident.

-He claims she wrote him up for insubordination and fired him two days after he refused to play the game.
+He says she disciplined him for insubordination and fired him after he refused to play the game.

 Ms Garcia has denied previous allegations against her.

-Mr Kernick said in the complaint that Ms Garcia, who was featured in a Time magazine profile of #MeToo victims last year, approached him at fundraiser at a whiskey bar and invited him to sit on her hotel room floor to play the kissing game.
+Mr Kernick said in the complaint that she had approached him during a whisky bar fundraiser and invited him to sit on her hotel room floor to play the kissing game.

-The latest complaint against Ms Garcia accuses her of disciplining Mr Kernick "with a write up for insubordination" before firing him two days later.
+The complaint alleges Ms Garcia disciplined Mr Kernick "with a write-up for insubordination" before firing him two days later.

 He described his time working as a field representative for the California assemblywoman as "extremely stressful", claiming she used vulgar language and discussed inappropriate topics at work.

-Ms Garcia was first accused of harassment by former aide Daniel Fierro, who said a drunken Ms Garcia cornered him after an annual legislative softball game in 2014 in the team dugout.
+Ms Garcia was first accused of harassment by former aide Daniel Fierro, who said a drunken Ms Garcia had cornered him after an annual legislative softball game in 2014 in the team dugout.

-He claims Ms Garcia stroked his back, squeezed his buttocks and attempted to grab his crotch.
+He says Ms Garcia stroked his back, squeezed his buttocks and attempted to grab his crotch.

-Mr Fierro told Politico he did not originally report the incident.
-He said he was 25 years old at the time.
+Mr Fierro told Politico he had not originally reported the incident.
+He was 25 years old at the time, he added.

-When the allegations first emerged, Ms Garcia said she had "zero recollection of engaging in inappropriate behaviour".
+When the allegations first emerged, she said she had "zero recollection of engaging in inappropriate behaviour".

 "Such behaviour is inconsistent with my values," she added.